 His incredible sporting career included five Formula One World Championships; 13 wins at the North West 200; 24 wins at the Ulster Grand Prix and a world record of 26 wins at the Isle of Man Tourist Trophy.
 His sporting achievements were recognised by Her Majesty the Queen when he was awarded an MBE in 1986.
 Ten years later he was presented with an OBE for his remarkable humanitarian work with children in Eastern Europe.

-In this beautiful setting visitors have time to reflect on the unprecedented achievements of this much loved international motorcycling legend.
+In this beautiful setting visitors have time to reflect on the unprecedented achievements of these much loved international motorcycling legends.